Herring-UGAECSE-2920/Class-Instructions/README.md

 ### LCD/Encoder Interface

 Finally, you should create a User Interface using the provided 2x16 LCD display and digital encoders.
 The interface should provide access to and facilitate the use of each of the operating modes, as well as provide and accept any other configuration information or calibration options/operations.
+The PWM digital ecoders (knobs) will be used to provide input to the user with interaction via the LCD display.
+We are not using the inputs directly on the LCD display to save available GPIOs for your use in the project if needed.

 Use the [interface on the Prusa i3 3D printer](https://help.prusa3d.com/en/article/lcd-menu-original-prusa-i3_142322) as inspiration.